marcmacdougall/marcmacdougall.github.io/README.md

 # marcmacdougall.github.io
-This is a professional website designed by Marc MacDougall

-README

 This is a personal website designed by Marc MacDougall, specifically about his desire to one day become a software engineer.
 It utilizes HTML, CSS and JavaScript.
 It is comprised of 7 html files, 1 css file, 7 JavaScript files, 1 audio file, 8 image files and 2 video files.
 For this assignment, I reused html code and css code from the previous assignment.